davidvajda/talks-website/README.md

 <div>
   <h1>Talks - online chat app</h1>
-  Talks is basic chat application connecting you with other enqueued person online.
-The website is made in React Js and style is mostly used from MaterialUI.
+  <p>Talks is basic chat application connecting you with other enqueued person online.
+I've chosen React Js as a framework to use together with Material UI for  majority of style.</p>
 </div>